 The spring of 2020 found the men and women of the Washington Army National Guard executing a daunting array of missions in support of communities across Washington.
 Soldiers who had recently returned home from combat operations were now supporting food banks from Seattle to Spokane.
 At the request of elected officials, Guard units training for pending overseas deployments were now standing alongside their law enforcement partners to safeguard the rights of civilians.
 Members of the National Guard left their civilian jobs, family plans, and individual endeavors to put service to their state at the forefront.
 I saw this take shape in converted warehouses, community centers, Churches and downtown city blocks.

 The old description of a Soldier’s toughness, tenacity, and perseverance were now complimented by a Guard Member’s empathy, resilience, humility, compassion, and understanding.
 It was my honor to see these tenets of servant leadership expressed firsthand from the extraordinary humans that make up this historic organization.

 It was in these moments where I truly learned that the success of our collective mission, the lasting strength of our organization over the horizon, had little to do with a shiny new plan from the top.
-Our genuine success has everything to do with empowering and igniting the potential in the hearts and minds of the brave individuals that serve in our ranks – just as they served their fellow citizens during a time of need.
-This is servant leadership.

 - Service & Community Impact